 Mock interviews provide you with a chance to identify and correct your weaknesses.
 Let’s say you feel reasonably confident in your interview abilities.
 Still, after the mock interview, the interviewer states that you struggled to convey yourself clearly and failed to answer some of the questions asked thoroughly.

-If this was the actual interview, this could result in your application not being accepted into dental school.
+If this was the actual interview, this could result in your dental school application not being accepted.
 But because you found this information out about your interview abilities, you have a chance to improve prior to the big day.

 Practice makes perfect, and it helps you mentally.
 By attending mock interviews, you have a better idea of what to expect for your real interview.
 You are given tips and feedback on how you can excel during your actual interview, thereby relieving a great deal of anxiety and stress.